Lezette/frontend-testing-codelab/src/unitTest/README.md

 Next, let's see how to test on a component that uses useEffect to make API calls, For simplicity sake we'll use the JSONPlaceholder API.

-Create a UserProfile component in `/src/components/UserProfile/index.tsx` and just add a basic user profile view
+Create a UserProfile component in and add a basic user profile view

 ```tsx
 import { useEffect, useState } from "react";